 An entire Revelry project is an epic.
 It might be an MVP web product, new mobile app, implementation, or digital marketing campaign.
 For example:

 We break epics down by writing user stories, which are objectives a user should be able to achieve with the product (more on this in a second).
 Each user story is further defined by acceptance criteria (AC), a checklist of requirements needed to complete the user story.

 We develop and launch user stories during each one week sprint.
 We end the sprint by writing user stories and scoring them before the next sprint’s kickoff meeting.
 Sprint 2 stories are written in Sprint 1, Sprint 3 stories are written in Sprint 2, and so on.

-We tell our clients that one of their most important jobs are to help us write user stories that capture their product vision.
-They are involved in this step and it’s a collaborative process where multiple people on the team will provide input and the business’ product owner signs off on the final story.
+We tell our clients that one of their most important jobs is to help us write user stories that capture their product vision.
+They are involved in this step and it’s a collaborative process where multiple people on the team will provide input and the business’s product owner signs off on the final story.

 All user stories start with, “As a ________, I want to________.”
 The user could be a developer, user, admin, system, bot, etc.

 As a user, I want to sign in with my email address and password